The Best Anime Streaming Sites for 2023: Free & Paid

 Speaking of the index, Animepahe has thousands of anime videos available for streaming on the site.
 Since the entire site is free, this is a perfect way to watch the anime you want without spending any money.

-A cool feature is custom tags that you can click on to see other anime shows in the same genre.
-Personally, I really like this idea.
-It’s common for me to like a specific style of anime, but not really know why.
-Being able to search for similar programs is a great way to find similar anime to something that you already like.
+A cool feature is custom tags you can click on to see other anime shows in the same genre.
+I really like this idea.
+It’s common for me to enjoy a specific anime style, but I don’t know why.
+Searching for similar programs is a great way to find similar anime to something you already like.

 GENOAnime

-Each icon is full-color cover-art, complete with tags under each to give you an idea of the genre.
-A quick look at eachtritle will show you how many episodes are in the series, as well as whether it is dubbed or subtitled.
+Each icon is in full-color cover art, complete with tags under each to give you an idea of the genre.
+A quick look at each title will show you how many episodes are in the series and whether it is dubbed or subtitled.

 Best Anime Streaming Sites: GenoAnime